integrated-land-simulator/model_description/descript/matsiro_snow.md

 ## 8.7 Dust in snow

-The amount of dust on the snow cover and in the snow layers are calculated.
+The amount of dust on the snow cover and in the snow layers are calculated in SUBROUTINE DSTCUT in matsnw.F.

 ### 8.7.1 Dust fall on the snow cover